Early Voting Information

 How is early voting different from absentee voting

-Both early in-person voting and absentee voting allow voters to cast a ballot prior to Election Day.
+Both early in-person voting and absentee voting allow voters to cast a ballot before Election Day.
 However, there are key differences between the two methods of voting.
 Early voting allows voters to cast a ballot similar to how they would do so at a polling place on Election Day.
 Voters are issued a ballot and can personally insert it into the tabulator at their early voting site.

 Absentee voting allows voters to request a ballot by mail or in person at their local clerk’s office.
-Voters can complete their absentee ballot at home or at their local clerk’s office and submit it in an envelope by mail, in person, or by drop box.
+Voters can complete their absentee ballot at home or their local clerk’s office and submit it in an envelope by mail, in person, or by drop box.
 After an absentee ballot is received by the local clerk, the voter’s absentee ballot is processed and tabulated by their local clerk.
 Absentee voters also have more flexibility to “spoil” their ballot, or change their vote, after it has been submitted.

 Is early voting secure?